drakkar-lig/walt-python-packages/client/walt/client/doc/md/switch-install.md

 * LLDP support (Link Layer Discovery Protocol)
 * SNMP remote administration, with support for standard MIBs (POWER-OVER-ETHERNET.mib, IF.mib and LLDP.mib)

+If LLDP.mib is missing, WALT will try to analyse the forwarding tables instead (BRIDGE.mib or Q-BRIDGE.mib);
+These alternate MIBs should suffice as long as you connect and configure these switches on WALT one at a time.

 See [`walt help show optional-features`](optional-features.md) for more info.

 ## Hardware recommendation

-We recommend the switch netgear gs110tp.
+We recommend the switch Netgear GS110TP.
 It is a cost-effective switch, with useful features in the context of a WalT platform:
 * 8 PoE ports
 * LLDP support (Link Layer Discovery Protocol)
 * remote administration using SNMP
 * (and, if you ever need it in a particular setup, 802.1q support (VLANs))

-This switch works well with its default settings.
+This switch works well with its default settings; it comes with a default SNMPv2 community named 'private' with read-write rights.

+The switch Netgear GS324TP works equally well with WALT; It provides 24 PoE+ ports and has very similar network management features.
+However, it has no default SNMPv2 community configured, so you will have to connect to its web interface (http://<switch-ip>) to define an SNMPv2 community with read-write rights to be used by WALT.

-Alternatively, WalT also works with switch TP-Link T1500G-10PS.
+Alternatively, WalT was also tested with the switch TP-Link T1500G-10PS.
 You just have to configure it to request its management IP through DHCP.
 Other default settings are OK.

+At LIG, WalT also communicates with switches of the building network, which are Avaya 4850GTS-PWR+ switches (48 PoE ports).
+These switches provide all optional remote management features useful for WALT too.

 Note: if you test another switch model, we would be happy to get the results of your test.